Preview Feature — Apps is currently in the preview phase. Functionality and API can still

 |---|

-The executor code runs every time the app is called.
-Output to stdout is returned as HTML
+The output to stdout is returned as HTML to the browser.

 print("<h1>Welcome</h1>")